BY . LESIA PČOŁKA

 We’ll Hold a Wedding on Your Graves.
 Beyond VEHA Photographic Archive.
 Copenhagen Photo Festival / curated by Vera Zalutskaya (Copenhagen.
 Danmark)

 Sometimes i hold onto the air.
-Galerie im Körnerpark / curated by Katharina von Hagenow, Uladzimir Hramovich & Paulina Olszewska (Berlin, Germany)
+Galerie im Körnerpark / curated by Katharina von Hagenow, Uladzimir Hramovich and Paulina Olszewska (Berlin, Germany)

 2023